justinmichaud/remote-support/README.md

 # Left to implement

-- Replace threaded portions with nio (and possibly use netty) to get around the limitations/bugs/performance issues from having multiple threads that can't be interrupted when doing socket reads
+- Replace threaded portions with nio + netty to get around the limitations/bugs/performance issues from the current setup:
-- Clean up the services code
+    - Forward a tcp connection with netty
+    - Establish rendezvous connection using netty, udt and ssl
+    - Allow each service to be added to the channel pipeline
     - Fix error handling and logging, allowing users to see exactly what is going on

 - Make the gui more user friendly, and decouple all of the tunnel classes from gathering input
 - Improve performance
 - Establish encrypted connection with public server, authenticate aliases